ellakoa/postcard-poem/content/posts/forever-young-the-weeping-willow.md

   If the tune is sad to hear
   we will weep away your tears,

-  and if a branch should brush your arm
+  and if our branch should brush your arm
-  With that branch we say dance.
+  With grace we say, dance.
 alignPoemLeft: false
 removePostcardPadding: true
 address: |-